Alla Ivanchikova

 Portrait

-Alla Ivanchikova is an associate professor of English and comparative literature at Hobart and William Smith Colleges in Geneva, New York.
-Her research and teaching focus on the post-9/11 global novel, post-socialist studies, and new media theory.
+Alla Ivanchikova is an assistant professor of English and comparative literature at Hobart and William Smith Colleges in Geneva, NY.
+She holds a Ph.D. from the State University of New York at Buffalo, as well as degrees from Moscow State University and Central European University.
+Her research and teaching focus on the post-9/11 global novel, post-socialist studies, ecocriticism and new media theory.
 Her recent articles on the global novel and film appeared in Textual Practice, Camera Obscura, and Modern Fiction Studies.

 Das könnte Sie auch interessieren